Welcome to the GFWC North Myrtle Beach Woman’s Club

 The GFWC North Myrtle Beach Woman’s Club is a group of ladies committed to improving the lives of others in our community while developing leadership potential in our members.
 We are active in many community projects and partner with other organizations to help obtain charitable goals.
 While our members enjoy having fun, our primary focus is community service and leadership development.

-Each year we work to raise funds for charitable organizations through two major fundraisers, the Christmas Candlelight Home Tour held in December and the Purses with Purpose Charity Benefit held in April.
-We award funding each year to several charities.
+Each year we work to award funding to other charitable organizations through two major fundraisers, the Christmas Candlelight Home Tour held in December and the Purses with Purpose Charity Benefit held in April.
 Explore our Contributions Page for a current list of charity recipients.

 Please browse our web site.
 The Join Our Club page has information about membership.
 If you have questions, please contact us and we will be happy to answer your questions.
 You can also visit our Facebook page to learn more about our club.